sophiawheatley/sophiawheatley.github.io/_posts/2020-06-22-small-world-networks.md

 | High clustering  | High clustering  | Low clustering  |

-Small-world networks have been used to explain biological mechanisms and I will talk about this how it has been used in neuroscience research in my [next blog post](/).
+Small-world networks have been used to explain biological mechanisms and I will talk about how they has been used in neuroscience research in my [next blog post](/2020/07/16/brain-networks.html).

 ## References